HARMONi-3 Clinical Study

 (Metastatic: cancer that has spread)

-• The purpose of this phase 3 clinical trial is to measure overall survival (OS), progression-free survival (PFS) and safety of ivonescimab when combined with chemotherapy compared to pembrolizumab combined with chemotherapy.
+The purpose of this phase 3 clinical study is to measure overall survival (OS), progression-free survival (PFS) and safety of ivonescimab when combined with chemotherapy compared to pembrolizumab combined with chemotherapy.
 (OS: The amount of time after the start of a treatment that patients diagnosed are still alive.
 PFS: The length of time during and after the treatment that a patient lives with the disease and it does not get worse.)

-What is the clinical trial drug, ivonescimab?
+What is the clinical study drug, ivonescimab?

-• Ivonescimab is an investigational treatment which may block two separate targets in the body; blocking these targets may decrease the cancer cells ability to live, grow, and spread.
+Ivonescimab is an investigational treatment which may block two separate targets in the body; blocking these targets may decrease the cancer cells ability to live, grow, and spread.

-Are you eligible for this clinical trial?
+Are you eligible for this clinical study?

-• You may be eligible if you have been diagnosed with metastatic (cancer that has spread) NSCLC and you have not received any prior therapy for NSCLC in the metastatic setting.
+You may be eligible if you have been diagnosed with metastatic (cancer that has spread) NSCLC and you have not received any prior therapy for NSCLC in the metastatic setting.
 You cannot have any genetic mutations which include EGFR, ALK, ROS1 or BRAF V600E.

-• Please talk with your doctor to determine if you are eligible.
+Please talk with your doctor to determine if you are eligible.

 If you are eligible, what is involved?